Janie228/Entrepreneur_Consultant_1/README.md

 -----
 ## Introduction/Background:
 We would like to assist entrepreneurs in identifying potential locations and businesses by comparing the top five states’ dataset based on individual case requirements.
-This is a highlevel analysis, national and state level, which may lead them to conduct more granular level research, county and city level, before coming to a decision.
+This is a high level analysis, national and state level, which may lead them to conduct more granular level research, county and city level, before coming to a decision.

 ## Scope